 Their condition may be invisible, but it is real, and they are warning others that common environmental exposures can negatively impact many chronic medical conditions and pregnancy outcomes.

-People with ES/MCS can identify the effects of these exposures immediately, but you don’t have to have ES/MCS to still be harmed.
+People with MCS can identify the effects of these exposures immediately, but you don’t have to have MCS to still be harmed.

 The human canaries are warning that the environment is pushing us along a continuum leading to the emergence of more and more cases of common chronic diseases, starting at birth.

-The month of May is the month for awareness and education on environmental sensitivities and May 12 is environmental sensitivities day.
+The month of May is the month for awareness and education on multiple chemical sensitivities and May 12 is multiple chemical sensitivities day.

 Visit this page to see the events for the month of May and how you can join to participate.